ADiEmme/GRephraser/README.md

 ## Features
 - System tray icon for easy access
 - Settings window (with API Key, API URL, and Prompt fields)
+- **General tab in Settings includes a checkbox to start the app automatically at Windows startup.**
 - Global hotkey to trigger overlay (default: Ctrl+Shift+G)
 - Detects selected text in any application
 - Overlay UI near cursor with rephrase button
 - Uses OpenAI's ChatGPT to rephrase text
 - Copy rephrased text to clipboard
+- **Floating button appears for any selection of 100+ characters, even if the clipboard content is unchanged.**
+- **Suggestion window includes a subtle instruction at the bottom:**
+  `(Click on the green area to copy the text in your clipboard and paste it later).`

 ## Setup
 1. Install Python 3.8+